 After many years cooking two shifts a day in Paris (lunch and dinner) she was homesick and ready to move back to the States.
 Amy packed her bags and moved to New York City where she landed a position at Le Bernardin, a French 3-Michelin starred restaurant specializing in fish.
 Again, Amy worked her way up from Commis to the highly sought after position of Chef de Partie and onto the line at this extremely busy high-end restaurant.

-My own private company, Pommes d’Amour, is still a working passion and I continue to hold workshops and dinners along the coast as well as foster teen success in rural low income areas teaching vocational cooking classes and practical math and English.
-My Edible After School Program, in partnership with Puente, has been written up in several publications including Edible Silicon Valley Magazine and sponsored by the Packard Foundation and many generous private donors.
+When not busy with consulting projects, Amy holds workshops and farm-to-table dinners along the coast as well as fosters teen success in rural low income areas teaching vocational cooking classes and practical Math & English.
+Her Edible After School Program, has been written up in several publications including Edible Silicon Valley Magazine and sponsored by the Packard Foundation and generous private donors.

 Background: California Clad Single Subject Teaching Credential in English with a supplemental authorization in Foods & Home Economics, Le Cordon Bleu Paris Cuisine Certificate, Le Cordon Bleu Paris Wine Program Certificate, Mills College B.A. in Drama & Communications major with a minor in Middle English (I know, but I like Chaucer…)